XPRESSyourself/xpressyourself_manuscript/README.md

 ## After bioRXiv
 [ ] Add instructions on how to add to the project
 [ ] More tests!
-[ ] Analyze other datasets using pipeline as backups
+  [ ] Find better way to test output of pipeline irrespective of versions and software [ ] Analyze other datasets using pipeline as backups